 There's no feeling like cooking outdoors, but some people aren't content with a simple freestanding grill.
 An outdoor kitchen is a great way to bring your favorite kitchen appliances outside in an island that may include a built-in grill, a refrigerator, a sink, cabinets or even a wood-burning oven.

 Design considerations: First, always keep cooking elements at least 10 feet away from your home or any combustible materials.
-Most people choose to build the kitchen island near their home to make it cheaper to connect the water and electricity.
+Most people choose to build an outdoor kitchen island near their house to make it cheaper and easier to connect the water and electricity.
 The island should be sheltered from the elements and have some shade so you don't get too hot while cooking in the summer.
 It's also worth noting that while it's nice to add an outdoor kitchen to an existing deck, be sure the structure is strong enough to support the extra weight.

 About the process: Building an outdoor kitchen starts with drawing up plans for how to accommodate your kitchen fixtures.
 Once you have a plan, you'll need to have professionals connect your water and/or electricity as needed.
 Next comes the DIY part, where you build a frame, add walls to the frame and then add outdoor-friendly accents, such as artificial stone or tile.
 Only then do you add any fixtures, drawers or cabinet doors.